rustyrussell/pettycoin/_posts/2014-11-05-Playing-with-invertible-bloom-lookup-tables-and-bitcoin-transactions.md

 	index: 0
 	frag:  I love

-Now we can extract id 0x00f, which is "I love Triffids".
+Now we can extract id 0x00f, which is "I love Triffids" (and leaving the IBLT empty).

 <a name="Testing-IBLTs"></a>